How to Book Shuttles on the Parks Canada Reservation System

 About the Parks Canada shuttles to Moraine Lake and Lake Louise

 It may or may not be common knowledge to you that you cannot drive to Moraine Lake anymore and that parking at Lake Louise is extremely limited.
 One of the easiest (and certainly the cheapest) ways to see the lakes is with the Parks Canada shuttles.
-I want to keep this relatively short, so if you’d like more information on these shuttles, see below.
+I want to keep this relatively short, and shuttles are covered extensively on this blog, so if you’d like more information on these shuttles, see below.

 Shuttle Reservation Launch Dates

-The 2025 Reservation Launch date for shuttle reservations is April 16, 2025, at 08:00 a.m.
+The 2026 Reservation Launch date for shuttle reservations is April 15 at 08:00 a.m.
 MDT.
 Shuttle reservations on the Parks Canada shuttles get you access to Lake Louise AND Moraine Lake via the Lake Connector Shuttle.
+One reservation gets you access to BOTH LAKES.

 Create an account before launch day